Adobe-Marketing-Cloud/aem-touchui-dialogconversion-samples/README.md

-# Adobe Experience Manager 6: Dialog Conversion Tool examples
+# AEM Dialog Conversion Tool

-This is a sample package showing some examples on how to use the dialog conversion tool.

-**TODO**: add link to Dialog Conversion tool package & documentation
+Javadoc of the classes exposed by the dialog conversion tool